nya3jp/tast/docs/overview.md

 Tests don't (currently) require anything special from the OS -- `tast` just needs SSH access to the DUT and (when deploying local tests that aren't built into the system image) a writable partition that isn't mounted `noexec`.

+See the [Writing Tests] document for more information.

 ## Process